 The value of the scholarship shall be $3,000 or such amount as the Selection Committee determine from time to time.

-The bursary may be awarded in the form of money, books, equipment, or payment for residential accommodation, at the discretion of the Selection Committee, and payment shall be made to the awardee in two equal instalments, one after the census date in Teaching Period 1 and the second after the census date in Teaching Period 2.
+Payment shall be made to the awardee in two equal instalments, one after the census date of SP2 and the second after the census date of SP1 the following year.

 The John and Janice King Bursary shall be open to competition among candidates who: